AndrejaCH/hello-world/README.md

 ![](images/Emoji.PNG)

 I wasn’t quite sure what is the purpose of the README.md :confused:
-I did some readings, resrarch and got my hands dirty with trial and error.
+I did some readings, research and got my hands dirty with trial and error.
 [GitHub Guides]( https://guides.github.com/) were very helpful. :+1:

 ***Creating first repository can be pretty difficult, but with a simple task list can be much easier:***